stronger985/usu/README.md

 # usu
-I jjust do it for myself.
+I just do it for myself.